linux-automation/meta-lxatac/README.md

 When flashing the emmc-image only the first of two update partitions is initialized.
 The second one is set up on first boot and filled for the first time once you install a RAUC bundle on the system for the first time.
-There is a 50/50 chance that Barebox is currently set up to boot from this non-existing partition, which will fail and reduce its retry counter.
+There is a 50/50 chance that barebox is currently set up to boot from this non-existing partition, which will fail and reduce its retry counter.
 If the TAC does not boot after flashing you should power cycle the device about four times in slow succession to make sure the wrong partition is marked